rdragon/InputMaster/README.md

 - Needs to be run as administrator, or it will not function when a program with administrator rights has the foreground.
 - Due to the way modifier keys are handled some applications that listen to modifier key presses will not function correctly.
 - The program expects a single fixed keyboard layout.
 Switching between keyboard layouts is not supported.
 - Has only been tested with the standard US keyboard layout that comes with Windows together with an ISO 105-key keyboard.
-There is no support for other keyboard layouts, but adding an extra layout should not be too hard.
+There is no support for other keyboard layouts, but adding an extra layout is fairly easy.

 ## Technical information
 Behind the scenes a [low level keyboard hook](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644985(v=vs.85).aspx) and a [low level mouse hook](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644986(v=vs.85).aspx) are used to register and capture user input.
 The simulation of user input is done with the [SendInput function](https://msdn.microsoft.com/nl-nl/library/windows/desktop/ms646310(v=vs.85).aspx).